 - The first session was on April 30.
 This session was attended by approximately 80 people and included a presentation on the overall process and the, understand/principles phase.
 The principles and project deliverables were discussed.
 Attendees provided input by responding to questions and providing comments.
 The response was generally positive. - The second session was on June 24.
 This session was attended by approximately 80 people and included a presentation on the progress since April 30.
 It started with an update of work done to that point including: guiding principles were established, issues were identified, project scope was defined, understanding of previous (2011 current) levy regime, completion of the growth assumptions, initial list of projects and their cost estimates, weekly technical subcommittee meetings, looking at various options (options identification phase).
-We then described the upcoming work including the calculated that included the growth assumption and initial project lists and their cost estimates.
+We then described the upcoming work including the calculations phase and the scenario analysis.
+We also gave a high level view of how levies are calculated that included the growth assumption and initial project lists and their cost estimates.
 The attendees were then asked to provide general comments and ask questions.
 The feedback was generally positive. - The third session was held on October 15 and attended by approximately 80 people.
 It was the final stakeholder session and the main focus was on presenting the proposed rates and to receive feedback on the rates and any further outstanding questions.
 The date of the public hearing was provided to participants and feedback from the industry was collected in the same manner as the previous sessions.